 Below a certain temperature, this electrolyte liquid suffers a dip in performance.
 Low temperatures slow the chemical reaction that the battery relies on to generate power, making it less effective and taking longer to start your car.

 These problems can be worsened by Australia’s hot summers.
-High temperatures reduce the lifespan and total capacity of a battery, so that heatwave six months ago combined with some infrequent use during lockdown could mean that the battery has a very low level of charge.
+High temperatures reduce the lifespan and total capacity of a battery, so those sporadic heatwaves six months ago combined with some infrequent use during lockdown could mean that the battery has a very low level of charge.

 What can you do?